OussamaBentalha/-Arduino-Temperature-Server/README.md

-#Simple Todo list Express Server.
+#Simple Parking Server For Arduino.

 1. install dependencies through `npm install`
 1.1 if you need to save your freshly added dependency use `npm install --save <myNewDependency>`